zenml-io/mlstacks/docs/book/getting-started/aws.md

 ## Destroying our stack

-Finally, we can destroy our stack using the `mlstacks` CLI:
+Finally, we can destroy our stack (and the remote state S3 bucket) using the `mlstacks` CLI:

 ```bash
 mlstacks destroy -f quickstart_stack.yaml